Showing posts with label providence. Show all posts

 Determinatio

-1. Providence is the continuous act of divine causality (creatio continua) by which all things are preserved, governed, and perfected in God.
+1. Providence is the continuous act of divine causality by which creation is preserved and ordered.